 - discontinue coverage of cochlear implants in order that many other services may continue?
 A pair of cochlear implants costs approximately $50,000 all-inclusive.
 Those same funds could be used instead for a dozen or more cleft lip or cleft palate surgeries, with funds remaining for a few club foot corrective surgeries too.

-Contrary to popular belief due to the furor regarding Arizona State Bill 1070, also known as the "AZ State Immigration Law" and mentioned in a prior post, the State of Arizona is remarkably progressive in certain areas.
-My former employer, CRS, is an instance of such.
-Arizona is one of only three states in the Union with a program dedicated to providing services to children with special health care needs.
-By assembling health care providers attuned specifically to this segment of the population, these children receive much better care than they would through many private managed care programs.
+Contrary to misinformation due to the furor regarding State Bill 1070 regarding immigration (mentioned in my prior post here), the State of Arizona was remarkably progressive in certain areas.
+My former employer, AZDHS and thus CRS, is an instance of such.
+From its founding in 1929 until 2011, Arizona was one of only three states in the Union with an OCSHCN and CRS, i.e. a dedicated managed care program for children with special health care needs.

-In fact, there are a significant number of additional CRS enrollees who are not Medicare-eligible.
-Approximately 2,000 children, in addition to the 17,000 count cited above, are covered by private insurance as payor for services.
-These children could be enrolled with any provider or managed-care program covered by their insurance, yet CRS is considered the best choice.
-Of course, CRS is an accredited provider for many major commercial insurance carriers, and cost for services is adjusted accordingly.
+There were a significant number of CRS enrollees who were not Medicaid-eligible.
+Approximately 2,000 children were covered by private insurance as payor for services.
+These children could be enrolled with any privately administered managed-care program covered by their insurance, yet their parents choose CRS due to high level of specialist care and coverage.
+CRS was an accredited provider for several insurance carriers.
+Fees for service for those CRS members with private insurance were adjusted, i.e. increased to market rates.

-I miss my work, and would welcome the opportunity to analyze and monitor performance and quality of services from outside the program provider.
+I miss my work, and would welcome the opportunity to analyze and monitor performance, quality, and utilization of services from the outside.
 Alternatively, it would be great to do similar work for enrollee pools with a more diverse disease prevalence profile than chronically ill children.

 No comments: